J. Stanley Marshall: Post FSU

-Personal
+Personal life

-Marshall married Ruth Cratty of Butler, Pennsylvania in 1944.
+Marshall married Ruth Cratty of Butler, Pennsylvania, in 1944.
 They had three children: David, John and Sue.
-Their divorce was final in April 1966 and Marshall married Shirley Ann Slade of Longview, Texas in September.
+Their divorce was finalized in April 1966 and Marshall married Shirley Ann Slade of Longview, Texas in September of that year.
 She had worked for Pan American Airways in New York City as a stewardess before advancing to supervisor of flight services.
-The couple had two children: Kimberly and Drew who was born when the Marshalls were living in the President's Residence (now the Pearl Tyner Alumni Welcome Center).
+The couple had two children: Kimberly and Drew, who was born when the Marshalls were living in the President's Residence (now the Pearl Tyner Alumni Welcome Center).
 A pool and tennis court were added to the grounds by philanthropist Syde Deeb (at no expense to the state or FSU).
 The family had owned a southwest Georgia farm of 250-acres and Marshall relished working outdoors.
 He enjoyed cycling and was a competitive tennis player.
 For two decades he attended events of all kinds at FSU: celebrations, symposiums and alumni events.
 He was proud of his service as president and loved the university.

 Marshall had experienced heart problems in his last few years.
-After a cardiac event in May, hospice care began and he died on June 8, 2014 at age 91.
+After a cardiac event in May, hospice care began and he died on June 8, 2014, at age 91.